uselagoon/lagoon/docs/drupal/step-by-step-getting-drupal-ready-to-run-on-lagoon.md

 ## 2. Customise `docker-compose.yml`

 Don't forget to customize the values in `lagoon-project` & `LAGOON_ROUTE` with your site-specific name & the URL you'd like to access the site with.
-Here's a sample from our [drupal-example](https://github.com/amazeeio/drupal-example):
+Here's an example:

 {% tabs %}
 {% tab title="docker-compose.yml" %}